Grandma was right: Many of her home remedies are sound

 She had a home remedy for whatever ailed you.
 New studies show she was clearly onto something.

 “Most home remedies are good, helpful,” said Peter Corn, owner of Peter’s Cornucopia in New Hartford.
-A locally owned and operated health food store, Peter’s Cornucopia has been selling natural supplements, organic produce and health items for more than 30 years.
+A locally owned and operated health food store, Peter’s Cornucopia has been selling natural greens supplements, organic produce and health items for more than 30 years.

 Here are some of the home remedies Corn recommends that have been found sound by medical experts:

 — Chicken soup for a cold: A bowlful can mitigate cold or flu symptoms.
 There’s more to this bowl than good taste — there’s some real healing power in it.
 The hardy broth contains vitamins, minerals, and fat.
 The warm broth improves cold symptoms, clears up nasal congestion, while the protein in the chicken boosts the immune system.